raganwald/raganwald.github.com/_posts/2013-03-20-six-questions.md

 An easy way to sort this out for yourself is to pretend that you're in a meeting with an external analyst hired by the board of directors.
 "Go ahead and use that technique," she says, "I'll review it in a year.
 If it's a net loss, you're fired."

 Obviously you want to pick the one place in the code where it is a clear net win, and avoid at all costs places where it has uncertain benefit.
 Where is that?
 Where isn't that?

+> Software Development is a team activity conducted over a medium to long time frame where success is measured by return on investment.
+We must always ask whether a new tool, a new language, a new technique, or even a new way to talk about an existing idea is a net positive return over the lifetime of the project.

 ### when